Eschatologue/CM_wiki/docs/spells/6th-level.md

 Until the spell ends, wind whirls around you, and you gain the following benefits:

-Ranged weapon attacks made against you have disadvantage on the attack roll.
+Ranged weapon attacks made against you have :d20-disadv: **Disadvantage** on the attack roll.
 You gain a flying speed of 60 feet.
 If you are still flying when the spell ends, you fall, unless you can somehow prevent it.
 You can use your :rsc-action: **Action** to create a 15-foot cube of swirling wind centered on a point you can see within 60 feet of you.
 Each creature in that area must make a Constitution Saving Throw.
 A creature takes 2d10 bludgeoning damage on a failed save, or half as much damage on a successful one.
 If a Large or smaller creature fails the save, that creature is also pushed up to 10 feet away from the center of the cube.

 ### Magic Jar
-*6th-level necromancy*
+*6th-level Necromancy*

 **Casting Time:** 1 minute
 **Range:** Self